uchchwas1/Economic-Calendar-With-API-and-Manual-Data/README.md

 - Filter By a Specific Date.
 - Filter By Timezone.
 - Filter By Countries.
 Multiple Countries, And single Country Can be filter.
-- Filter Using Importance Level( High, Medium, Low)
+- Filter Using Importance Level( High, Medium, Low).
+- Filter Using Seach Field.